NMRExchangeFormat/NEF/specification/Overview.md

     2. Potential types (parabolic, log-normal, ...)  are given for the entire list, as these determine the number and kind of parameters.
 This means that restraints using different potential types must be given in separate lists.

+    3. The restraint_origin tag is used to distinguish restraints derived from different types of sources.
+We reecommend to use one of teh values given here, but additional values can be added if none of these are appropriate.
+Values:
+    'noe', 'hbond', 'mutation', 'shift_perturbation'

-    3. We will have column names for the parameters used by most common potential types, specifically 'target_value', ' target_value_uncertainty', 'lower_limit', 'upper_limit', lower_linear_limit', and 'upper_linear_limit'. target_value and target_value_uncertainty are mandatory (but can be given as '?' where undefined), the others are optional and should only be added to the loop where necessary.
+    4. We will have column names for the parameters used by most common potential types, specifically 'target_value', ' target_value_uncertainty', 'lower_limit', 'upper_limit', lower_linear_limit', and 'upper_linear_limit'. target_value and target_value_uncertainty are mandatory (but can be given as '?' where undefined), the others are optional and should only be added to the loop where necessary.

-    4. Each line (sub-restraint) of the table has its own independent parameters (weight, target_value, upper_limit, etc.), although in most common cases the values will be identical on lines that belong to the same restraint.
+    5. Each line (sub-restraint) of the table has its own independent parameters (weight, target_value, upper_limit, etc.), although in most common cases the values will be identical on lines that belong to the same restraint.
 It is up to each program to deal with the data as they are.

-    5. In the most common case, sub-restraints within the same restraint are treated as ambiguous, and can be OR'ed or summed as the program may prefer.
+    6. In the most common case, sub-restraints within the same restraint are treated as ambiguous, and can be OR'ed or summed as the program may prefer.
 For a discussion of more complex restraint logic, using the restraint_combination_id, see section 6.

-    6. The current draft supports the potential types
+    7. The current draft supports the potential types

       - 'log-harmonic'